maciejgz/Drive/drive-monolith/README.md

 Managed by liquibase.
 Each modification shall be added to /resources/liquibase/drive-changeLog.xml

 #### Keycloak
-Users are managed in keycloak hosted with docker.
+Keycloak hosted with docker manages users.
 After the setup, access page: /auth/admin in keycloak to manage system using credentials from docker compose.yml</br>

 ##### Setup keycloak